davedawkins/tinyml/public/examples/README.md

 ## About The Parser

-I'm using Parsec.fs, a nearly complete API-compatible port of FParsec to Fable `cannorin` (see Links).
+I'm using Parsec.fs, a nearly complete API-compatible port of FParsec to Fable by `cannorin` (see[Links]).

-I had to learn how to parse indentation sensitive syntax, and I found this by the FParsec author to be invaluable.
+I had to learn how to parse indentation sensitive syntax, and I found an article by the FParsec author to be invaluable (see [Links]).

 Error reporting is something I'm still learning how to improve.